Confidence Score Patterns

 1. Numeric Score with Threshold Hiding

-Show a confidence percentage (0–100%) but only when confidence exceeds a threshold (typically 60–70%).
-Below the threshold, show "Low confidence" or hide the score entirely.
+Show a confidence percentage (0–100%) only when it clears a threshold (typically 60–70%).
+Below that line, say "Low confidence" or drop the number entirely.

-• Reduces decision paralysis: Users don't see a 42% score and freeze.
-The system says "I'm not confident enough to recommend this."
+• Stops the freeze: A user never stares at a 42% score and stalls.
+The system says "I'm not confident enough to recommend this," and the decision moves on.

-• Simplifies the interface: Not every recommendation needs a number.
+• Quiets the screen: Not every recommendation needs a number on it.

 ConfidenceDisplayUser Interpretation